-1.0 Introduction
+1 Introduction

+The need for this policy derives from the following legislation

+- Proceeds of Crime Act 2002,

+- Money Laundering Regulations 2007 and

+- Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer)

+Regulations 2019.

-The need for this policy derives from the Proceeds of Crime Act 2002, the Money Laundering Regulations 2007 and the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
-The Council's legal obligations impact on certain areas of the business and requires Milton Keynes Council (MKC) to establish internal procedures to prevent the misuse of services to launder money.
+The Council's legal obligations impact on certain areas of the business and requires Milton Keynes City Council (MKCC) to establish internal procedures to prevent the misuse of services to launder money.
 This policy details the controls to prevent and protect against money laundering and terrorist financing.

-2.0 The Money Laundering Reporting Officer (MLRO)
+2 The Money Laundering Reporting Officer (MLRO)

-The officer nominated to receive disclosures about money laundering activities is the LGSS Chief Internal Auditor.
-This post is currently held by Duncan Wilkinson who can be contacted as follows:
+The officer nominated to receive disclosures about money laundering activities is the Chief Internal Auditor.
+This post is currently held by Jacinta Fru who can be contacted as follows:

-Duncan Wilkinson, Chief Internal Auditor Civic Offices 1 Saxon Gate East Milton Keynes, MK9 3EJ
+Jacinta Fru, Chief Internal Auditor Civic Offices 1 Saxon Gate East Milton Keynes, MK9 3EJ

-Telephone: 01908 252089 Email: duncan.wilkinson@milton-keynes.gov.uk
+Telephone: 01908 252228 Email: jacinta.fru@milton-keynes.gov.uk

-In the absence of the MLRO, the Director - Law and Governance (as the MKC Monitoring Officer), is nominated to deputise as the MLRO until further notice.
+In the absence of the MLRO, the Director Law and Governance (Monitoring Officer), is nominated to deputise as the MLRO until further notice.
 Sharon Bridglalsingh can be contacted at 01908 252095, or email Sharon.Bridglasingh@milton-keynes.gov.uk

-3.0 Scope of the Policy
+3 Scope of the Policy

-This policy applies to all employees and contractors / agents of MKC.
+This policy applies to all employees and contractors / agents of MKCC.
 The policy sets out the procedures which all officers must follow where they suspect or know that a transaction involves money laundering.